shawonfarhan21/bigspring-hugo-startup/exampleSite/content/privacy-policy/_index.md

 description: This is meta description

 ---
-<h1>Privacy Policy for Locally Rank</h1>
+<h1>Privacy Policy for Local Ranker Pros</h1>

-<p>At Locally Rank, accessible from [https://locallyrank.netlify.app/,](https://locallyrank.netlify.app/, "https://locallyrank.netlify.app/,") one of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains types of information that is collected and recorded by Locally Rank and how we use it.</p>
+<p>At Local Ranker Pros, accessible from [Local Ranker Pros](https://localrankerpros.netlify.app/) one of our main priorities is the privacy of our visitors.
+This Privacy Policy document contains types of information that is collected and recorded by Local Ranker Pros and how we use it.</p>

 <p>If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.</p>

-<p>This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in Locally Rank.
+<p>This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in Local Ranker Pros.
 This policy is not applicable to any information collected offline or via channels other than this website.
 Our Privacy Policy was created with the help of the <a href="[https://www.privacypolicygenerator.info](https://www.privacypolicygenerator.info "https://www.privacypolicygenerator.info")">Privacy Policy Generator</a> and the <a href="[https://www.generateprivacypolicy.com/#wizard](https://www.generateprivacypolicy.com/#wizard "https://www.generateprivacypolicy.com/#wizard")">Free Privacy Policy Generator</a>.</p>

 <h2>Consent</h2>